sukykaur/AzureGDPR/DWoverview.md

 **Azure Disk Encryption**
 [Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for OS and data disks.
 The solution integrates with Azure Key Vault to help control and manage the disk-encryption keys.

+**Azure SQL Database**
+The Azure SQL Database instance uses the following database security measures:
+-	[AD Authentication and Authorization](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication) enables identity management of database users and other Microsoft services in one central location.
+-	[SQL database auditing](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-auditing-get-started) tracks database events and writes them to an audit log in an Azure storage account.
+-	SQL Database is configured to use [Transparent Data Encryption (TDE)](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), which performs real-time encryption and decryption of data and log files to protect information at rest.
+TDE provides assurance that stored data has not been subject to unauthorized access.
+-	[Firewall rules](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-firewall-configure) prevent all access to database servers until proper permissions are granted.
+The firewall grants access to databases based on the originating IP address of each request.
+-	[SQL Threat Detection](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-threat-detection-get-started) enables the detection and response to potential threats as they occur by providing security alerts for suspicious database activities, potential vulnerabilities, SQL injection attacks, and anomalous database access patterns.
+-	[Always Encrypted columns](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive data never appears as plaintext inside the database system.
+After enabling data encryption, only client applications or app servers with access to the keys can access plaintext data.
+-	[SQL Database Dynamic Data Masking (DDM)](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive data exposure by masking the data to non-privileged users or applications.
+DDM allows the database administrator to select a particular table-column that contains sensitive data, add a mask to it (there are a few available built-in masks that can be applied, as well as a customizable mask), and designate which database users are privileged and should have access to the real data.
+Once configured, any query on that table or column will contain masked results, except for queries run by privileged users.
+DDM can be done after the reference architecture deploys. **Note: Customers will need to adjust dynamic data masking settings to adhere to their database schema.**

 ### Report
 **Keep required documentation and manage data requests and breach notifications.**

+#### Logging and Auditing

+[Operations Management Suite (OMS)](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) provides extensive logging of system and user activity, as well as system health.
+The OMS [Log Analytics](https://azure.microsoft.com/services/log-analytics/) solution collects and analyzes data generated by resources in Azure and on-premises environments.
+- **Activity Logs**: [Activity logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) provide insight into operations performed on resources in a subscription.
+- **Diagnostic Logs**: [Diagnostic logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs) include all logs emitted by every resource.
+These logs include Windows event system logs and Azure Blob storage, tables, and queue logs.
+- **Firewall Logs**: The Application Gateway provides full diagnostic and access logs.
+Firewall logs are available for WAF-enabled Application Gateway resources.
+- **Log Archiving**: All diagnostic logs write to a centralized and encrypted Azure storage account for archival with a defined retention period of 2 days.
+These logs connect to Azure Log Analytics for processing, storing, and dashboard reporting.

+Additionally, the following OMS solutions are included as a part of this architecture:
+-	[AD Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-ad-assessment): The Active Directory Health Check solution assesses the risk and health of server environments on a regular interval and provides a prioritized list of recommendations specific to the deployed server infrastructure.
+-	[Antimalware Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-malware): The Antimalware solution reports on malware, threats, and protection status.
+-	[Azure Automation](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker): The Azure Automation solution stores, runs, and manages runbooks.
+-	[Security and Audit](https://docs.microsoft.com/azure/operations-management-suite/oms-security-getting-started): The Security and Audit dashboard provides a high-level insight into the security state of resources by providing metrics on security domains, notable issues, detections, threat intelligence, and common security queries.
+-	[SQL Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-sql-assessment): The SQL Health Check solution assesses the risk and health of server environments on a regular interval and provides customers with a prioritized list of recommendations specific to the deployed server infrastructure.
+-	[Update Management](https://docs.microsoft.com/azure/operations-management-suite/oms-solution-update-management): The Update Management solution allows customer management of operating system security updates, including a status of available updates and the process of installing required updates.
+-	[Agent Health](https://docs.microsoft.com/azure/operations-management-suite/oms-solution-agenthealth): The Agent Health solution reports how many agents are deployed and their geographic distribution, as well as how many agents which are unresponsive and the number of agents which are submitting operational data.
+-	[Azure Activity Logs](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity): The Activity Log Analytics solution assists with analysis of the Azure activity logs across all Azure subscriptions for a customer.
+-	[Change Tracking](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity): The Change Tracking solution allows customers to easily identify changes in the environment.

 ## Threat Model